-Thus the first challenge is in determining which World War I citations qualified for the Citation Star and, subsequently, for upgrade to the Silver Star Medal.
-If the issue were as simple as simply requiring "gallantry in action" in the text, the task would be easy.
-But many of those cited for distinguished conduct were subsequently determined to merit the Citation Star in those cases where their cited conduct was performed while under enemy fire.
+Thus, the first challenge is in determining which World War I citations qualified for the Citation Star and, subsequently, for an upgrade to the Silver Star Medal.
+If the issue were as simple as simply requiring "gallantry in action" in the text, the task would be simple.
+But many recipients cited for distinguished conduct were subsequently determined to merit the Citation Star in those cases where their cited conduct was performed while under enemy fire.
 For that reason, for the purposes of our database, we will not attempt to "weed out" the conduct awards.

-A second challenge is in determining the multiple awards.
+A second challenge is determining the multiple awards.
 It was entirely possible for an individual to be cited by the Brigade Commander, then cited by his Division Commander for the same action, and then perhaps cited yet again for the same action by General Pershing.
-A perusal of the citations would tend to indicate three awards for the same action.
+An examination of the citations would indicate three awards for the same action.
 Furthermore, that same action might be (and in many cases was), upgraded to a Distinguished Service Cross or Silver Star.

 CONVERSIONS of the SSC to the SSM

 When the Silver Star Medal replaced the Silver Star Citation or Citation Star, it was up to the individual recipient to contact the War Department to request their medals.
-The National Personnel Records Center (NPRC) in St. Louis is said to have a card file indicating which veterans requested the upgrade, although it is unclear how many names it contains.
-As with earlier upgrades of pre-WWI Certificates of Merit to DSMs or DSCs, no doubt there are hundreds, if not thousands, of World War I recipients of the Citation Star who never made that application.
+The National Personnel Records Center (NPRC) in St. Louis is said to have a file indicating which veterans requested the upgrade, although it is unclear how many names it contains.
+As with earlier upgrades of pre-WWI Certificates of Merit to Distinguished Service Medals or Distinguished Service Crosses, no doubt there are hundreds, if not thousands, of World War I recipients of the Citation Star who never made that application.
 For all intents and purposes, however, they should be numbered among the recipients of the Silver Star.
 For that reason, we provide our indexes and citations based upon issued General Orders, without attempting to determine which of them are actually Silver Star awards.

 Silver Star Index